 - 7.8.6 Proceeds may be used to pay for awards such as trophies, plaques and ribbons.
-Such awards must be earned by achievement and not granted for volunteer appreciation. - 7.8.7 Proceeds may be used for the payment of cash prizes to promote traditional cultural events (e.g., drumming, singing, dancing and hand game competitions) under the following conditions: - a) the use and amount of cash prizes is approved by the AGLC for each competition; - b) the HFN must demonstrate the prizes are reasonable and essential to the cultural event; - c) the Licensed Charity is responsible for the handling and disbursement of cash prizes.
-The Licensed Charity may delegate the handling of the cash prizes at the event to an individual or group of individuals; - d) the following records are maintained and retained by the Licensed Charity: - i) date and type of competition; - ii) amount of cash prize; - iii) name of prize winner(s); - iv) address and telephone number of prize winner(s); - v) the signature(s) of winner(s) acknowledging receipt of specific cash prize.
-This sheet must reconcile the amounts of cash withdrawn from the designated gaming bank account; - vi) records detailing how the judges were selected for each specific competition; and - vii) the judge's records showing the complete results of the specific competition. - e) the Licensed Charity must demonstrate that the Proceeds used for cash prizes are secure at all times and appropriate security personnel will be in place when the cash prizes are distributed; and
+Such awards must be earned by achievement and not granted for volunteer appreciation. - 7.8.7 Proceeds may be used for the payment of cash prizes to promote traditional cultural events (e.g., drumming, singing, dancing and hand game competitions) under the following conditions: - a) the use and amount of cash prizes is approved by AGLC for each competition; - b) the HFN must demonstrate the prizes are reasonable and essential to the cultural event; - c) the licensed charity is responsible for the handling and disbursement of cash prizes.
+The licensed charity may delegate the handling of the cash prizes at the event to an individual or group of individuals; - d) the following records are maintained and retained by the licensed charity: - i) date and type of competition; - ii) amount of cash prize; - iii) name of prize winner(s); - iv) address and telephone number of prize winner(s); - v) the signature(s) of winner(s) acknowledging receipt of specific cash prize.
+This sheet must reconcile the amounts of cash withdrawn from the designated gaming bank account; - vi) records detailing how the judges were selected for each specific competition; and - vii) the judge's records showing the complete results of the specific competition; and - e) the licensed charity must demonstrate that the proceeds used for cash prizes are secure at all times and appropriate security personnel will be in place when the cash prizes are distributed. - f) (Deleted Apr 2016)